After growing up in Beijing, China, surrounded by tall buildings, Eugene Zhang appreciates living in a small town.

 He had moved on to be a software developer in Greenville, South Carolina when he realized he missed working in animation.
 But a new interest was now keeping him in Greenville — his soon-to-be wife, Yue.
 So, he applied to schools close-by and was accepted to the PhD program at Georgia Institute of Technology in Atlanta — only 150 miles away, and one of the top schools for computer animation.

 There Zhang’s focus changed a bit when he began working in geometric shape modeling.
 His graduate work pioneered the area of vector and tensor field design which uses mathematics to improve the artistry of computer images.
-His work allows users to better control factors like the path of a brush stroke to create contrast or a more dynamic expression such as in a Van Gough painting.
+His work allows users to better control factors like the path of a brush stroke to create contrast or a more dynamic expression such as in a van Gogh painting.
 Another application for his work is computer generated painting where users can select different parts of a picture or video and select a painting style, such as impressionism, to alter the image.

 Since coming to OSU Zhang has initiated research in the area of scientific visualization that aims to help scientists understand data like the movement of particles (such as wind or water), and objects under stress (such as plate tectonics).
 For these projects he has collaborators in various fields studying topics such as weather prediction, tsunami simulation, and earthquake engineering.